oktaytuncay/Kubernetes/kubernetes.md

     client-key: admin.key
 ```

-Kubernetes read default path.
+Kubernetes read the default path.
 So once the file is ready, we don't have to create any object.

 ```properties
 apiVersion: v1